-To check the audio functions on your computer, follow these steps:
+To check the audio function on your computer, follow these steps:

-- 1. From the Start screen, type control panel, and then select Control Panel. - 2.
-Select Hardware and Sound, and then select Sound. - 3.
+Mode Steps Swipe from the right edge of the TouchPad or touch screen to display the charms, tap Search, and then tap the search box.
+2. Type c, tap Control Panel, tap Hardware and Sound , and then tap Sound .
+When the Sound window opens, tap the Sounds tab.
+Under Program Events, tap any sound event, such as a beep or alarm, and then tap Test.
+1. On the Start screen, type c, and then select Control Panel from the list of applications.
+2. Select Hardware and Sound, and then select Sound.
 When the Sound window opens, select the Sounds tab.
 Under Program Events, select any sound event, such as a beep or alarm, and then click Test.

-You should hear sound through the speakers or through connected headphones.
+Mode Steps You should hear sound through the speakers or through connected headphones.